 If you are planning on selling products on Amazon, then it is worth knowing about the different types of Amazon seller accounts and the process of an Amazon Seller Central account setup.
-There are individual, professional, and some other types of accounts that you should be aware of.
+There are individual, professional, and some other types of Amazon accounts that you should be aware of.

 • Suited for those barely selling any products (under 40 per month)